Natural Gas Flow Meter Types

 Turbine flow meters measure volumetric flow based on fluid flowing past a free-spinning rotor, each revolution corresponding to a specific volume of gas or liquid.
 The meters have high turndown and accuracy.
 Unfortunately, because of the meter’s moving parts, in gas applications, its use is limited to clean dry gases only, and pressure and temperature compensation are required.

 Ultrasonic flow meters measure the difference in pulses transit time that travels from a downstream transducer to the upstream sensor, compared to the upstream transducer back to the downstream transducer.
-This style of meter is extremely accurate but very expensive, and pressure and temperature measurements are required.
+This style of meter is highly accurate but very expensive, and pressure and temperature measurements are required.

 The vortex gas flow meter has a shedder bar (an obstruction) in the flow path, causing the fluid to flow around the shedder bar and creating vortices on the backside of the bar.
 The frequency of vortex generation is a function of the gas velocity.
 Fluid velocity is determined based on the principle known as the Kármán effect.
 The frequency of vortex shedding is independent of the fluid composition.
 The meter requires temperature and pressure compensation and needs a minimum flow rate to produce vortices.